Ryot Covered Bridge

+The Ryot Covered Bridge is an historic, American wooden covered bridge that is located in West St. Clair Township in Bedford County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1980.

+History and architecturalfeatures

-The Ryot Covered Bridge is a historic wooden covered bridge located at West St. Clair Township in Bedford County, Pennsylvania.
-It is a low to medium Burr Truss bridge with a shallow gable roof.
-It is one of 15 historic covered bridges in Bedford County.
+This historic structure is a low to medium Burr Truss bridge with a shallow gable roof.
+It is one of fifteen historic covered bridges that are located in Bedford County.
 It was damaged by fire in 2002, and reconstructed.

 It was listed on the National Register of Historic Places in 1980.
-A request to remove the bridge from the National Register has been submitted after its being damaged by fire in 2002.
+A request to remove the bridge from the National Register was submitted after it was badly damaged by a fire in 2002.

-Burning
+Rehabilitation, fire and restoration

 The bridge was set on fire by teenage arsonists in 2002.
 Most of the wooden parts of the bridge were badly damaged.
 The Ryot Bridge was rehabilitated only seven years earlier, so most of the added steel supports remained intact, along with the stone abutments.
 The bridge was restored by P. Joseph Lehman, Inc., at a total cost of $300,000.